Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 NEC ampacity tables (Article 310 and Appendix B) assume ambient temperatures of 20, 30, or 40°C and ≤3 current-carrying conductors.
 For non-standard conditions (hot attics, cold basements, etc.), apply correction factors from Tables 310.15(B)(1)(1) or 310.15(B)(1)(2) as multipliers to base ampacity.

-Cables installed on rooftops face a unique challenge: rooftops can get much hotter than outdoor temperatures due to direct sunlight and heat reflection.
+Wires installed on rooftops face a unique challenge: rooftops can get much hotter than outdoor temperatures due to direct sunlight and heat reflection.
 NEC adds 60°F (33°C) to the outside air temperature when calculating how much current the wire can safely carry.
-Rooftop cable has lower ampacity because it’s operating in much hotter conditions.
+Rooftop wires have lower ampacity because it’s operating in much hotter conditions.
 Insulation XHHW-2 does not require temperature adjustment.

 NEC tabulated ampacities assume there are no more than 3 current-carrying conductors; hence, if the number of conductors exceeds 3, NEC mandates an ampacity adjustment.
-There are some exceptions where this adjustment might not be required, including short raceways (≤ 24 inches), underground trenches, and specific cable types (e.g., AC/MC) under certain conditions.
-This adjustment reduces the ampacity of bundled electrical cables.
-When multiple cables are grouped, they generate more heat and can't cool down as effectively.
-The number and size of conductors and cables in any raceway shall not exceed what is permitted to dissipate the heat safely.
+There are some exceptions where this adjustment might not be required, including short raceways (≤ 24 inches), underground trenches, and specific wire types (e.g., AC/MC) under certain conditions.
+This adjustment reduces the ampacity of bundled electrical wire.
+When multiple wires are grouped, they generate more heat and can't cool down as effectively.
+The number and size of conductors and wires in any raceway shall not exceed what is permitted to dissipate the heat safely.

 Our corrections tab implements all factors above exactly as referenced in 310.15 and respects termination limits per 110.14(C).